CT scan: Neck

 Contrast CT is generally the initial study of choice for neck masses in adults.
 CT of the thyroid plays an important role in the evaluation of thyroid cancer.
-CT scan often incidentally finds thyroid abnormalities, and so is often the preferred investigation modality for thyroid abnormalities.
+CT scans often incidentally find thyroid abnormalities, and so is often the preferred investigation modality for thyroid abnormalities.

 Lungs

 A CT scan can be used for detecting both acute and chronic changes in the lung parenchyma, the tissue of the lungs.
-It is particularly relevant here because normal two-dimensional X-rays do not show such defects.
+It is particularly helpful because normal two-dimensional X-rays do not show such defects.
 A variety of techniques are used, depending on the suspected abnormality.
 For evaluation of chronic interstitial processes such as emphysema, and fibrosis, thin sections with high spatial frequency reconstructions are used; often scans are performed both on inspiration and expiration.
 This special technique is called high resolution CT that produces a sampling of the lung, and not continuous images.

 Bronchial wall thickening can be seen on lung CTs and generally (but not always) implies inflammation of the bronchi.

 An incidentally found nodule in the absence of symptoms (sometimes referred to as an incidentaloma) may raise concerns that it might represent a tumor, either benign or malignant.
 Perhaps persuaded by fear, patients and doctors sometimes agree to an intensive schedule of CT scans, sometimes up to every three months and beyond the recommended guidelines, in an attempt to do surveillance on the nodules.
 However, established guidelines advise that patients without a prior history of cancer and whose solid nodules have not grown over a two-year period are unlikely to have any malignant cancer.
 For this reason, and because no research provides supporting evidence that intensive surveillance gives better outcomes, and because of risks associated with having CT scans, patients should not receive CT screening in excess of those recommended by established guidelines.

 Angiography

 Computed tomography angiography (CTA) is a type of contrast CT to visualize the arteries and veins throughout the body.
 This ranges from arteries serving the brain to those bringing blood to the lungs, kidneys, arms and legs.
 An example of this type of exam is CT pulmonary angiogram (CTPA) used to diagnose pulmonary embolism (PE).
 It employs computed tomography and an iodine-based contrast agent to obtain an image of the pulmonary arteries.
+CT scans can reduce the risk of angiography by providing clinicians with more information about the positioning and number of clots prior to the procedure.